atulgawali/GeofenceCaseStudy/README.md

 ## GeofenceTracker

 The GeofenceTracker is a module, we can integrate in multiple app.
-Just we need to copy the folder and using shared instance we can get the region data.
+Just we need to copy the module folder inside the new project.

-All The required logic written inside the module.
+After that use the shared instance to call the fetch region function.

 ## LocationEventManager

 LocationEventManager is used to track the region change event.

 ## GeofenceRegion

- GeofenceRegion Is the struct model used to handle data in the memory using singleton class.
+ GeofenceRegion Is the struct model used to show region data.

- We can use to extent to persist using realm, core-data or sqlite.
+ We can extent the model in realm, core-data or sqlite to persist along the app kit scenario.

 ## EventLogger

  Event logger support various type of logging.

- We can use for warning log, server log, and information log base on our requirement we just need to pass log type.
+ We can use the event logger for warning, server error and information log, base on our requirement we need to pass log type.